 Our bodies are fantastic machines, and our immune system is right up there near the top of the list!

-When we get a cold or the flu, our bodies pick up the alien invasion of a virus.
+When we get a cold or the flu, our bodies pick up the invasion.
 The first task is to shut down the entry for another virus to attack while it deals with making us better again.
 Our immune systems work on closing up the entry points:

 Our throat begins to swell, making it sore and dry.
 Our throats swell to block our mouths from taking in another virus.

 After shutting down the entry points for a virus, our immune system sets upon the flu virus with tremendous ferocity.
-It does this by cranking up the heat in our bodies, which makes it a furnace and savagely bakes the virus until it wishes it was never born.
+It does this by cranking up the heat in our bodies, making it a furnace, and savagely bakes the virus until it wishes it was never born.

 Enough already.
 How do you teach a Toddler to blow their nose?